“I Said, ‘You Are Gods‘”

 One may pause and consider whether those beings in Psalm 82 called “elohim” were ever humans who became “gods,” or were they part of a “divine council” of “gods” designated by the Most High God to rule over some evil men and were never humans at all.
 Please recall in John 10 that the objection raised by the Jews was that Jesus called Himself God, when He was clearly a human being.
 Remember, too, the binary, mutual exclusion of the Jews: you cannot be God and a human being.
 Those Jews thought you must be one or the other.
 That key thought was the prime objection of the Jews confronting Jesus.
 Those Jews had no problem with the works of Jesus, but rather they absolutely objected to His claim to be God, because Jesus was a man– therefore, they believed that no man can be God.

 In the alternative to the “divine council” view of Psalm 82, the “elohim” in Psalm 82 may be humans who served God as human judges, judging others in God’s human congregation (His people, the Jews), working the divine will, and so God declared them to be “elohim.”
 This interpretation drives straight to the heart of the objection of the Jews: you cannot be God and man.
 You must be one or other.
 Jesus just proved to them that God called some humans “elohim,” and these Jews must accept God’s own pronouncement concerning those humans, because the Word of God, the Scripture, the Law, cannot be broken.
 Moreover, in John 10:29, 30, 32, Jesus had referred to God as His Father.
 By doing so Jesus significantly alluded to the relationship of the “elohim” of Psalm 82 whom Asaph described as sons of the Most High.
 Therefore, Jesus has demonstrated that in Psalm 82 God calls some men “elohim” and then refers to those “elohim” as sons of the Most High.
 So, the “elohim” of Psalm 82 have a basis for referring to God as Father.
 Therefore, Jesus has just proven from the divine authority (the Law) of those Jews that they are incorrect to believe that you must be God or man–a man cannot be God.
 Jesus resolved their objection: “See Psalm 82.
 God called men ‘elohim.'”
+On some level, Jesus was actually indicting the people passing the judgment of death upon Him without cause, just as the judges of Psalm 82 passed unrighteous judgment upon people.
+Therefore, Jesus was showing that the people standing with stones in their hand before Him were the unrighteous judges of Psalm 82, applying a prophetic sense to the Psalm.
 But, Jesus did not stop there.
 Jesus had a greater point to make.

 In John 10:35, Jesus also indicated that the word of God came to the “gods” of Psalm 82 and John 10:34.
 Jesus also identified the Scripture as the word of God in John 10:35, referring back to “your Law” in John 10:34.
 Therefore, we know that the “gods” at issue in John 10:34 received the Law from God, which amounted to Scripture which cannot be broken.
 The Law was given to humans, the people of Israel, and it was intended for humans, to expose their sin, and their need for a Savior.
 God did not give help to angels, but to Christ, the descendant of Abraham (Hebrews 2:16).
 Therefore, John 10:35 identifies human Israel as the recipients of the “word of God,” “the Scripture which cannot be broken” (John 10:34) and such exegesis fits perfectly with Jesus describing “your Law” in John 10:34, also referring to human Israel as the recipients of “your Law.”
 In the alternative, some people may claim that Jesus limited the term “word of God” to the single phrase in Psalm 82 (“I SAID, YOU ARE GODS”), as quoted by Jesus.
 Such a limit seems artificial in light of the phrase “your Law” in John 10:34 and the use of the term Scripture in John 10:35.